Splunk Enterprise Data Administration (SEDA)

 • Understand the default processing that occurs during input phase

-Module 12 – Parsing Phase and Data Preview
+Module 12 – Parse Phase and Data Preview

-• Understand the default processing that occurs during parsing
+• Understand default processing that occurs during parsing

 • Optimize and configure event line breaking

-• Explain how timestamps and time zones are extracted or assigned to events
+• Explain how timestamps and time zones are extracted/assigned to events

-• Use Data Preview to validate event creation during parsing phase
+• Use Data Preview to validate event create during parsing phase

 • Explore Splunk transformation methods